Mataqs4o/Encryption-tool/README.md

 Flexibility: Easily integrate the tool into your existing applications or use it as a standalone solution.

 Peace of Mind: With my tool, you can rest assured that your data is secure from unauthorized access

+Contact Us

+For more information, support, or inquiries, please reach out to me at somethingAesEncryption@gmail.com.

+ Join the movement towards secure data protection with the AES Encryption Tool today!